tarstutorials/vrsensorint/docs/_sources/content/m1/unity_orientation.rst.txt

 ^^^^^^^

 Throughout your Unity practice, the canvas that you have been working on is called the scene.
 By default, Unity projects begin with a single scene, called *Main Scene*.
 More complex Unity applications can have multiple scenes, and each has its own set of ``GameObject`` s.
 While there are ways to have interactions persist between scenes, for the most part scenes remain seperate from one another.
 Think of scenes like the levels of a game, for example, you could have a different scene for the main menu, level 1, level 2, and so on.
 For simple applications, most work can be done in a single scene.
 You can access scenes from the ``~/Assets/Scenes`` in the project window.
 You will see more about multi-scene applications in a later part of this tutorial.

+Moving around the scene to place ``GameObject`` s and build your aplication is necessary to get the most out of the scene view.
+Some important hotkeys for this movement are the w, a, s, and d keys which allow you to move around the scene, and the shift key to inrease or decrease your movement speed.
+You can find out more about these controls `here <https://docs.unity3d.com/2019.1/Documentation/Manual/SceneViewNavigation.html>`_.
+Additional useful shortcuts for the Unity Editor as a whole are also useful to learn, and the `Hotkey Documentation <https://docs.unity3d.com/2018.1/Documentation/Manual/UnityHotkeys.html>`_ can help you learn the ones that work on your operating system.

 ------------------
 Section Review